Purchase of Lot 155 Cape Tribulation Road, Diwan in the Daintree Lowland Rainforest

 Conservation value of Lot 155 Cape Tribulation Road

-Lot 155 Cape Tribulation Road is 8.835 hectares in size it provides vital habitat for the Endangered Southern Cassowary.
+Lot 155 Cape Tribulation Road is 8.835 hectares in size and it provides vital habitat for the Endangered Southern Cassowary.
 Ecologist Kristopher Kupsch surveyed the plants on Lot 155 in February 2020.
 He identified 240 plants including seven species of conservation importance that are listed on the Nature Conservation Act 1992.
 You can read more about the amazing biodiversity on Lot 155 Cape Tribulation Road here.

 Much of the vegetation on Lot 155 is classified as Regional Ecosystem 7.3.10a “Mesophyll vine forest.
 Moderately to poorly-drained alluvial plains, of moderate fertility.
 Lowlands of the very wet and wet zone” with the eastern area of Lot 155 having Regional Ecosystem 7.3.28a “Open water within natural non-tidal rivers.
 Rivers and creeks.
 Riverine wetland or fringing riverine wetland”.